-Biometric time and attendance has gained popularity over the last decade with many organisations opting for fingerprint clocking in machine to track employees clocking data.
+Biometric time and attendance has gained popularity over the last decade with many organisations opting for fingerprint clocking in system to track employees clocking data.
 Unlike key fobs or cards, which can be lost or forgotten, fingerprints cannot be transferred and offers many advantages over conventional methods.

 As you introduce a fingerprint clocking in machine to your organisation, there is one human factor you could potentially face from your employees which need to be addressed, so you can foster a trusting relationship in regards to the biometric system.
 This human factor is the issue of privacy rights and why it is such an issue.
 The reasons include the fear of your employees giving up their physical and biological attributes, the biometric data being stored in the fingerprint clocking machine and the data being shared with third parties.

-When you enrol an employee the scanner takes a digital image of the fingerprint and with the use of a very sophisticated software it identifies the points where fingerprints intersect or end and creates a map of these points which is referred to as a biometric template.
+When you enroll an employee the scanner takes a digital image of the fingerprint and with the use of a very sophisticated software it identifies the points where fingerprints intersect or end and creates a map of these points which is referred to as a biometric template.
 Once the template is created the image is then discarded.
 So there is no risk of any sensitive information being stored.
 Additionally, the template cannot reversed or engineered to recreate the physical and biological images that were captured in the first place.

 A point to note is, there could be a small number of employees who will just object outright to using such a system, or you may have some employees that simply cannot use the fingerprint clocking machine because of physical reasons i.e. some employees may have no fingerprints due to years of using abrasive materials.
 In these cases you must offer them an alternative option.
-Modern fingerprint clocking in machines are equipped with built RFID card or fob reader and PIN feature.
+Modern fingerprint clocking in systems are equipped with built RFID card or fob reader and PIN feature.

 Computime IP enabled fingerprint clocking in machine will dramatically improve your ability to collect a reliable clocking data, as it rules out the possibility of buddy punching.
 It features the fastest commercial-based fingerprint matching algorithm and high image quality infrared detection fingerprint sensor.